1871fotc/1871fotc.github.io/docs/walks/lilian-cooper-walk.md

 ???+ directions "Directions"

-    From here continue along Dr Lilian Cooper Drive past the Richer Street entrance to where the trees are standing along the right side of the road.
+    From here continue along Dr. Lilian Cooper Drive past the Richer Street entrance to where the trees are standing along the right side of the road.
 At the third tree locate the grave of Kramer.
 Heading along this row and slightly down the hill, three graves in, to the left is the grave of Frederic Charles Urqhart.

     ![Frederic Charles Urquhart's headstone](../assets/frederic-charles-urquhart-headstone.jpg){ width="15%" }